 “We have something of a fractured system in our country,” Ashley said.
 “We have high school sports, club sports, college sports.
 You’ve got elite sport through NGBs, all these players in the mix.
 If we can figure out a way to be more systematic and consistent in how we introduce children to sport, get them to love sport, give them skills, and how we train our coaches, then we can use that as a springboard.”

 Tom Farrey is executive director of the Aspen Institute Sports & Society Program.
-In the coming days, part two of this series will explore ways to improve the US system, drawing upon lessons learned from Norway’s success.
+At the 2018 Project Play Summit, the program will explore ways to improve the US sports system, drawing in part upon lessons learned from Norway’s model.